platon09/platon09/README.md

 ![](https://komarev.com/ghpvc/?username=platon09)

 ## I'm a Python/Django Back-End Developer, and Teacher
+A software engineer with 2 years of software development experience.
+Have experience in development of back-end and bots, desktop apps.
+At the moment, I am extremely motivated to constantly develop my skills and professional growth.
+And I am looking for good opportunities to gain good experience and realize my potential.
 - 💪 I like to write code
 - 🥊 I love MMA
 - 🥅 I am constantly learning new things